Continuing Education Activity

-Succinylcholine often serves as an adjunct therapy in patients undergoing electroconvulsive shock therapy (ETC) to control muscle contractions induced as a result of the electrical impulses delivered during the procedure.
+Succinylcholine often serves as an adjunct therapy in patients undergoing electroconvulsive shock therapy (ETC) to control muscle contractions induced due to the electrical impulses delivered during the procedure.
 However, this is an off-label use that is not currently approved by the FDA.

 Succinylcholine's pharmacological and chemical composition makes it neuromuscular receptor site-specific.
 Thus succinylcholine is ineffective on the smooth and cardiac muscles of the body.
 Plasma pseudocholinesterase is responsible for the rapid hydrolyzation and metabolism of the drug in the bloodstream.
 A very minimal percentage of succinylcholine encompasses the neuromuscular motor endplates post-administration.
 Skeletal muscle paralysis will continue pending sufficient disassociation of succinylcholine from the acetylcholine neuromuscular receptor sites and consequential pseudocholinesterase hydrolyzation permitting baseline neuromuscular receptor function and thus normal motor endplate activity.